ikarus23/433MHzOOKRemote/README.md

 Just configure the pin numbers to match your setup and flash the code on your Arduino compatible device.
 As you keep pushing the button, you can see the LED blinking.

-* 1 blink  = Turn on wireless massage eggs.
-* 2 blinks = Turn off wireless massage eggs.
-* 3 blinks = Turn on wireless sockets of type A (left in the picture).
+* 1 blinks = Turn on wireless sockets of type A (left in the picture).
-* 4 blinks = Turn off wireless sockets of type A.
+* 2 blinks = Turn off wireless sockets of type A.
-* 5 blinks = Turn on wireless sockets of type B (middle in the picture).
+* 3 blinks = Turn on wireless sockets of type B (middle in the picture).
-* 6 blinks = Turn off wireless sockets of type B.
+* 4 blinks = Turn off wireless sockets of type B.
+* 5 blinks = Arm MKT M2B GSM alarm systems (takes up to 30min).
+* 6 blinks = Disarm MKT M2B GSM alarm systems (takes up to 30min).
+* 7 blink  = Turn on wireless massage eggs.
+* 8 blinks = Turn off wireless massage eggs.
 Example: To turn off all wireless sockets (type A), just press and hold the button until the LED flashed 4 times.
 Then release it.
 The remote will send "turn-off-packets" for all possible configurations of the sockets.
 While it is sending packets,